RWS/studio-api-docs/apiconcepts/batchtasks/setting_up_the_visual_studio_project.md

 <img style="display:block; " src="images/Resource.jpg" />

 > [!NOTE]
 > You also declare what kind of files the batch task works on here.
-Most batch tasks are used to process bilingual SDL XLIFF files, not native files such as DOCX or PPTX.
+Most batch tasks are used to process bilingual SDLXliff files, not native files such as DOCX or PPTX.
 This also applies to our sample implementation.

 In this class, you also reference the settings page that allows the user to configure the batch tasks settings via the plug-in UI: